Physical Fitness: Meaning, Importance, Key Components & Program

 Routine physical fitness training can reduce your risk of heart and blood vessel diseases, such as heart attack or stroke.
 Exercise improves blood circulation, which may help reduce the risk of developing clots or blockages in the arteries.

-In addition, physical fitness training is also beneficial to increasing levels of good cholesterol (HDL) and reducing levels of bad cholesterol (LDL) in the body thereby reducing the risk of coronary heart disease.
+In addition, physical fitness training is beneficial for increasing good cholesterol (HDL) and reducing bad cholesterol (LDL) in the body.

 Exercise and cardiovascular health